cardano-community/guild-operators/docs/Scripts/itnwitness.md

 #### Steps
 The actual implementation is pretty straightforward, we will keep it brisk - as we assume ones participating are fairly familiar with `jcli` usage.
-- You need to use your owner keys that was used to register your pool , and it should match the owner _public_ key you presented on [official cardano-foundation github](https://github.com/cardano-foundation/incentivized-testnet-stakepool-registry) while registering metadata.
+- You need to use your owner keys that were used to register your pool, and it should match the owner _public_ key you presented on [official cardano-foundation github](https://github.com/cardano-foundation/incentivized-testnet-stakepool-registry) while registering metadata.
 - Store your pool ID in a file (eg: `mainnet_pool.id`)
 - Sign the file using your owner secret key from ITN (eg: `owner_skey`) as per below:
 ``` bash